Our Stance on Head Covering

 Both of these truths are clearly seen in Genesis 2 in the story of Adam and Eve (Genesis 2:18, 2:21-22).
 God created Adam from the dust of the ground and breathed life into his nostrils.
 God placed Adam in the Garden of Eden and commanded him to use his hands to take care of it (Genesis 2:15-20).
 In the early days, plants had not sprouted up because there was no rain and no one to cultivate the ground (Genesis 2:5).
 Although Adam was given authority over the whole earth, God also instructed him not to eat from the tree of the knowledge of good and evil and presented him with the responsibility of giving all the animals a name (Genesis 2:15-20).
 All of this occurred before Eve was created.
 The animals were initially created as a helper for Adam, but none of them was a suitable helper.
 So God caused Adam to fall into a deep sleep, fashioned Eve from Adam’s rib, and she became an equal partaker with him in the earthly dominion and a fellow heir (Genesis 1:27-28, 1 Peter 3:7).

 Similar to how woman was created from man—his rib, and created for man—as a helper and fellow heir, man was also created from God—formed from the earth, and created for God—to care for the garden and be an earthly representative of his universal dominion.
 This is why sin came into the world only when Adam disobeyed God (Romans 5:12).
 He was given the responsibility to uphold God's order.
-Now, this is not to say that man’s primary purpose was to cultivate the Garden or that women aren't also called to glorify God, but it does indicate that man had a specific course assigned to Him by God in order that by the divine vocation, he may further glorify his creator through proper management of His creation.
-Baring this glory of God is another reason why men do not cover their heads.
+Now, this is not to say that man’s primary purpose was to cultivate the Garden or that women aren't also called to glorify God, but it does indicate that man had a specific course assigned to Him by God in order that by His design, he may further glorify his creator through proper management of His creation.

 One of the most beautiful things about the creation account is that despite being created first, being commissioned with the awesome task of cultivating the garden, naming the animals and even naming the female, Adam chose to call her woman meaning “bone of my bone and flesh of my flesh”—an equal.
 Different, but in no way inferior.
 In fact, after stating that man does not originate from women, that woman was created for man and should have a symbol of authority on her head when she prays and prophesies, 1 Corinthians 11:11-12 says, “However, in the Lord, neither is woman independent of man, nor is man independent of woman.
 For as the woman originates from the man, so also the man has his birth through the woman; and all things originate from God” (1 Corinthians 11:11-12).

-1 Corinthians 11:7 tells us that woman is the glory of man because she was created from man and created for man.
+The sisters in the church are blessed to identify with Jesus by following His example of humility and submission despite their equality with man.
+Since woman is the glory of man because she was created from man and created for man, she must wear a covering.
 The glory of man has no place in the church.
-Therefore, the woman is commanded to be covered.

 Likewise, the Bible teaches us that the glory of woman should also be covered in the meetings.
 The glory of women is long hair (1 Corinthians 11:14).
 The fact that women naturally glory in their hair in virtually every culture is not debatable.
 Have you ever thought about why Lazarus’ sister Mary used her long hair to wipe Jesus’ feet after pouring out her expensive perfume?
 You don’t have to be a genius to know that hair isn’t the best drying agent, even her clothes would have worked better.
 The thing that made what she did even more amazing than using that expensive perfume to wash dirty feet, was that this woman—even unknowingly—was also using that which naturally brought her glory to honor the Lord Jesus Christ.
 There’s a great lesson in that story that we often overlook.

 It’s easy for a short-haired woman to read verse 15 and refuse to cover her head because according to it, she doesn’t have any natural glory.
-However, even without long hair, she is still the glory of man according to the order of creation simply because she is a woman.
+However, even without long hair, she is still the glory of man according to the order of creation because she is a woman.
 As such, during the meeting, she should have a covering on her head—the epicenter of the body—to symbolically prevent the glory of man from being displayed.
 The only alternative given is that “if a woman does not cover her head, let her also have her hair cut off; but if it is disgraceful for a woman to have her hair cut off or her head shaved, let her cover her head” (1 Corinthians 11:6).
-The first “if” proves that this covering is one that the woman must decide upon whenever she attends a meeting.
+The first “if” proves that this covering is one that the woman must decide upon whenever she is preparing to pray or prophesy.
+This isn't referring to the natural covering of hair referred to in verse 15.

 The point of all of this is that no one within the body of Christ deserves glory but God.
 Only His glory is to be exalted and on display (Isaiah 42:8).
 Not man’s glory which is woman, or the woman’s glory which is her long hair.
 In the church, the glory of the woman must be covered just like the glory of man.
 Therefore, the woman’s long hair—that which gives her glory—must be covered when praying or prophesying.